5 Practical Tips to Help You Declutter Your Home

 - Do you really need it, or is it just taking up space?

-Sometimes we tend to hold onto things for no apparent reason and getting rid of those things cab feel invigorating.
+Sometimes we tend to hold onto things for no apparent reason, and getting rid of those things can feel invigorating.

 You can also use numbers to help you minimize your things.
 Remember it is your decluttering process.

 You can play a game called 10-10-10.
 You will put 10 things in each bin in each area you clean up (you can change this number to whatever you want it to be).
 Get the rest of the family involved, maybe even the kids.
 If you are competitive, you will enjoy doing this with family members.

-With clothing there are lots of different ways to declutter.
+With clothing, there are lots of different ways to declutter.
 There is the coat hanger method, or the minimize method, or one you invent.
-Bottom line is don’t hang onto clothing you might wear on day.
+Bottom line is, don’t hang onto clothing you might wear one day.
 Be decisive and brave and clear out what you are not wearing and what you don’t want to wear.
-Try owning fewer clothes all together, get rid of synthetics, and stick with natural fibers.
+Try owning fewer clothes altogether, get rid of synthetics, and stick with natural fibers.

 Tip 3: Be Inventive

 You don’t have to be all clinical when you declutter.
 Be inventive.
 Be creative.
 You could set yourself the task of giving something away every day, once a week, or once a month, depending on how determined you are.

 Visit your local preschool/primary school and see if they are interested in some of those toys your kids had when they were little.
 Don’t stop there.
 Women's shelters may need things like clothing and kitchen items (pots and pans and all that Tupperware you bought at all those Tupperware parties you went to).